spotify/ratatool/ratatool-diffy/README.md

   --ignore=<keys>                  ',' separated field list to ignore --unordered=<keys>               ',' separated field list to treat as unordered [--with-header]                  Output all TSVs with header rows.
 Defaults to false

+Since this runs a Scio/Beam pipeline, Dataflow options will have to be provided.
+At a minimum, the following should be specified:

+   --project=<gcp-project-id>                GCP Project used to run your job --runner=DataflowRunner                   Executes the job on Google Cloud Dataflow --stagingLocation=<gcs-path>              Location to stage jars for the job.
+GCS bucket must be created prior to running job.
+   --gcpTempLocation=<gcs-path>              Location for temporary files.
+GCS bucket must be created prior to running job.

+The following options are recommended, but may not be necessary.

+   --serviceAccount=<your-service-account>   Service account used on Dataflow workers.
+Useful to avoid permissions issues.
+   --workerMachineType=<machine-type>        Can be tweaked based on your specific needs, but is not necessary.
+   --maxNumWorkers=<num-workers>             Limits the number of workers (machines) used in the job to avoid using up quota.

+For more details regarding Dataflow options see here: https://cloud.google.com/dataflow/pipelines/specifying-exec-params
 ```

 Or from SBT